areyoureadyyet/JSONTool/README.md

 # JSONTool
-This helping tool/program in written in Python
+This helping tool/program is written in Python